Part of our Best Pubs in London microsite. Is your local listed?

 Fuller's has had quite the responsibility in refurbishing the ornate boozer, which opened in 1896.
 It's where Dylan Thomas occasionally drank after watching rugby matches nearby, and maybe even where he began to piece together the beginnings of Under Milk Wood.
 The pub has also seen performances from U2, Eric Clapton, and an impromptu performance from Frank Sinatra, who dropped in to visit his old chauffeur.

 Aesthetically, they've done a good job; the refit sees the pub's original windows, woodwork and painted snug mirrors brought back to former Victorian glory.
 A new dining area lends the building a more contemporary feel (it'll work for some tastes, but not for others).
 It offers some stonking looking roasts.
 Mike Blizzard — formerly of Shotgun BBQ, Avenue Restaurant & Bar and Bar Boulud — heads up the food offerings.
-Beer and wine are the usual Fuller's fare, with a few offerings from local breweries Canopy and Bullfinch.
+Beer and wine are the usual Fuller's fare, with a few offerings from local breweries such as Canopy, Bullfinch and Gipsy Hill.

 The biggest change to the previous setup — and one that's caused some controversy — is the addition of 12 boutique bedrooms.
 They're named after the 12 men who've walked on the moon, and we can't work out if that's a nice touch or a tenuous one.
 But that's not the big issue; The Half Moon was previously a vital live music venue, and the use of this performance space for the new kitchen has ruled out a return to live music.
 As Brixton Buzz reported after speaking to Fuller's: "We were told unequivocally that Fuller's is not interested in running a music pub."